BlueWizardHat/yamlcfn/README.md

 Note that in that example using a "ref" of "backend-app" instead of "self" would accomplish the same thing.

 Self references are also an example of the descriptive nature of the yaml format, as it is much more complicated to accomplish the same in a cloudformation JSON template.
-In a cloudformation template self references are actually impossible, and to accomplish it you need to frist create a security group and then add separate ingress rules later in the template.
+In a cloudformation template self references are actually invalid to put directly in the security group definition.
+To accomplish a self reference you need to first create a security group and then add separate ingress rules later in the template.
 YamlCfn will automatically do this for you.

-Only limitation of YamlCfn is that you cannot use a CIDR as a normal string, in other words this will not work
+One limitation of inbound rules in YamlCfn is that you cannot use a CIDR as a normal string, in other words this will not work

 	- securitygroup:
 	    name: "backend-app"